zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 ### Step 4: "The Classy Roommate"

+<img id="audrey"  src="images/audrey.jpg" alt="Audrey Hepburn" align="right" width="100px" hspace="10">

 If you look inside of `index.html`, you'll notice this image is already in the HTML, with the ID `audrey`.
-We can use this ID as our CSS selector..
+We can use this ID as our CSS selector.

-<img id="audrey"  src="images/audrey.jpg" alt="Audrey Hepburn" align="right" width="100px" hspace="10">

 First, we need to center the image.
-Copy and paste the following code inside of `css/style.css` right after the comment `/*"The Classy Roommate"*/`:
+Copy the following code and paste it inside of `css/style.css` right after the comment `/*"The Classy Roommate"*/`:

 ```css
 #audrey {